dianaapredaa/Gwent-Stone/README.md

 gets mana (equaling the number of rounds played) and one new card (from the chosen deck) after every round.
 Game ends when one player Hero is down.

-I made use of 5 auxiliary classes: Cards (consists of generic card type and extends with Minion, Hero and Environment); Debug (for debugging commends); Gameplay (for gameplay commends such as card uses attack or ability); Statistics (just numbers, doesn't influence game course); Utils (helps verifying if there is any 'Tank' type card).
+I made use of 6 auxiliary classes: Cards (consists of generic card type and extends with Minion, Hero and Environment); Debug (for debugging commends); Gameplay (for gameplay commends such as card uses attack or ability); Statistics (just numbers, doesn't influence game course); Utils (helps to verify if there is any 'Tank' type card); InvalidCase (display messages for cases that are incorrect).

 ## Possible improvements:
 - better code structure